 I remember teaching a great little girl named Tiffany who was younger than everyone else in the class.
 She preferred to dance or play with manipulatives in our centers rather than sit through circle time or small group lessons while I taught literacy skills.
 So I had to get creative.

-I needed a way to give her access to literacy skills without making her kindergarten experience an unhappy one- I mean kindergarten is a time of play, wonder and fun!
+I needed a way to give her access to skills without making her kindergarten experience an unhappy one- I mean kindergarten is a time of play, wonder, and fun!
 At least that’s how I look at it.
 That’s where book baskets came into play- except I didn’t know they were actually a thing.
 All I knew was there were certain stories Tiffany liked and that when I connected activities to them she did well.

-2. Writing/Creating Color Words Literacy Skill
+Literacy Skills: Writing/Creating Color Words

+Use the color words strips with the actual words written out.
 They can match the color stones or whatever manipulative you have added to the correct word.
-They can use playdough to make the letters of each color word.
-They could also use a dry erase maker to write each color word by tracing inside the bubble letters.
+Then, they can use playdough to make the letters of each color word.
+Your child could also use a dry erase marker to write each color word by tracing inside the bubble letters.

+Use the color word strips that have the shape of each letter.
 They can use the book as a prompt and write out each word.

 Both options have a border that reflects the color word.